SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 * What's the names of the 6 pieces of the antenna?
 * Which parts need dialogue?
 What's the dialogue?
 Need to know what the magic pea says.
 * 30-second tune intro.
+  * Slow build up, some rhythmic stuff and giggles
+  Add 30-second SFX/giggles intro to plant growy song, for actor to find responses, Chop shorter and cute, and add some giggles, add some wooshes, maybe every four beats.
+  Starts a bit random, scattered, but rhythmic, on the beat, combine and become more coherent until we hit the drop.
+  Then it's the regular tune until we get to the break, then finished.

 To bring: